SS Amerika (1905): Influenza epidemic

-By this time, an influenza epidemic was raging in the United States and Europe and had taken many lives.
+By this time, the Spanish flu epidemic was raging in the United States and Europe and had taken many lives.
 From its first appearance, special precautions had been taken on board America to protect both her ship's company and passengers.
 The sanitary measures had succeeded in keeping all in the ship healthy.
 However, this group of soldiers—who had come on board at Boston where the epidemic had been raging—brought the flu with them.
-As a result, 997 cases of flu and pneumonia occurred among the embarked soldiers during the passage to France, while fifty six cases broke out among the 940 men in the crew.
+As a result, 997 cases of flu and pneumonia occurred among the embarked soldiers on the passage to France, while fifty six cases broke out among the 940 men in the crew.
 Before the transport completed the round-trip voyage and arrived back at Hoboken, New Jersey, fifty three soldiers and two sailors had died on board.
 This comparatively low death rate (some ships lost considerably more men) can be attributed to the efforts of the ship's doctors and corpsmen, as well as the embarked units' medical personnel.
-Forty two of the fifty three deaths among the troops occurred during the time the ship lay at anchor at Brest from 29 September to 2 October.
+Forty-two of the fifty three deaths among the troops occurred in the time the ship lay at anchor at Brest from 29 September to 2 October.

 The day after reaching home, America commenced coaling and loading stores in preparation for her 10th voyage and completed the task at 02:25 on 15 October.
 In addition, the ship was thoroughly fumigated to rid her of influenza germs.
 By that time, all troops had been embarked and the ship loaded, ready to sail for France soon thereafter.